vianziro/pothole_detector_flutter_tflite/README.md

 ## :star: Features

-* Detect mask on the live detectoin.
+* Detect road on the live detectoin.
-* Detect mask from a photo (camera or gallery)
+* Detect road from a photo (camera or gallery)
 ## Installation

 1- Install Packages